HistoryThis section has been translated automatically.

 - Ratzinger G et al (2015) The vasculitis wheel-an algorithmic approach to cutaneous vasculitides.
 JDDG 1092-1118

-Incoming links (17)Cholesterol, extracellular; Crocker, radcliffe henry; Cryoglobulins; Dadps; Dermatitis-arthritis syndromes; Dermatitis interstitial granulomatous with arthritis; Dermatitis rheumatoid neutrophils; Erythema; Erythema figuratum perstans; Erythema microgyratum persistens; ...
+Incoming links (18)Cholesterol, extracellular; Crocker, radcliffe henry; Cryoglobulins and skin; Dadps; Dermatitis-arthritis syndromes; Erythema; Erythema figuratum perstans; Erythema microgyratum persistens; Granulomatous interstitial Dermatitis with arthritis; Hutchinson, jonathan; ...
 Show all

-Outgoing links (19)Antihistamines; Cryoglobulins; Dadps; Desloratadine; Enteritis regionalis, skin alterations; Erythema anulare centrifugum; Erythema multiforme; Facial granuloma; Glucocorticosteroids systemic; Gout; ...
+Outgoing links (24)Antihistamines; Cholesterol, extracellular; Crohn disease, skin alterations; Cryoglobulins and skin; Dadps; Desloratadine; Erythema anulare centrifugum; Erythema multiforme; Facial granuloma; Glucocorticosteroids systemic; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.